gosqasorg/asset-provenance-tracking/README.md

 This is experimental code for the [GOSQAS project](https://github.com/gosqas/home/blob/main/README.md).

-GOSQAS is grateful to @devhawk (Harry Pierson) for rapidly protoyping this demo.
+GOSQAS is grateful to @devhawk (Harry Pierson) for rapidly prototyping this demo.

 ## A Live MVP